apie0419/ml-hw/hw2/README.md

 valid_sampler = SubsetRandomSampler(valid_idx)
 ```

-If validation and train data are splited already, just do
+If your validation and train data are splitted already, just do

 ```python
 trainset = datasets.ImageFolder(train_path, transform=transforms)
 validset = datasets.ImageFolder(valid_path, transform=transforms)
 ```

-Data preprocessing like Normalization and Resize are wrote in datasets/transforms.py.
+Data preprocessing like Normalization and Resize were written in datasets/transforms.py.
 Wrote your own code for data preprocessing on your demand.

 ## Environment Installation